There are 4 categories of 'field types' in Customer Fields

 4. Custom input fields

 Custom input fields allow you to collect truly unique data from your customers.
 You can collect your customer's date of birth, name of their pet, photo ID, product preferences, and anything else you can think of.
-All of the typical field types that you'd expect in a form builder are available, and here's some special types worth noting:
+All of the typical field types that you'd expect in a form builder are available, and here are some special types worth noting:

 - Number: choose between integer/decimal, no letters allowed!